Wolven531/summ_auto_py/README.md

 1. `coverage run --source='polls' manage.py test polls` (run the analysis)
 1. `coverage report` (view the report)

+### When creating new templates for the admin

+The default admin template path is `/Library/Frameworks/Python.framework/Versions/3.6/lib/python3.6/site-packages/django/contrib/admin/templates`

 ### When updating the Django models

 1. Update python file (the model)